 For new riders, it can also be an emotional experience.
 Learning to ride a bike takes trust in the program’s leader.
 It leads to a powerful life experience that builds confidence and emotional strength.

 Biking is also excellent for stress relief.
-When someone has an addiction, they often use drugs or alcohol to cope with negative feelings.
+When someone has a substance abuse issue, they often use drugs or alcohol to cope with negative feelings.
 Once they decide to become sober, they need a new way to handle stress.
 Riding a bike is a way to relieve tension and feel a boost of self-worth.

 A biking therapy program can help for another reason as well.
 In studies, people who engage in aerobic exercise are less likely to abuse illicit drugs.
 When someone works out, the brain creates neurons that balance the body’s circadian rhythms.
 The endorphins from exercise also increase the biker’s mood and overall outlook.

 The right substance abuse and mental health treatment depends on the individual’s needs.
 In the right program, the patient gets holistic, individualized treatment.
 Many patients benefit from the intensive programs offered by residential treatment.
 They may be able to get help through animal farm and horticultural programs.

 Depending on the program, individuals can get help through programs such as:

 - Therapeutic horticulture and farm animal care